 Venezuela Country Report

-The military, which exercises direct influence over important sectors of the economy, is likely to support President Nicolás Maduro unless protests and unabated looting nationwide escalate beyond the capacity of security forces to contain them.
-However, so far, security forces have proven to be capable of containing protests before these become widespread.
-The opposition is increasingly divided, demoralised, and demobilised following strong repression and claims of electoral fraud.
-Price and foreign-exchange controls already impede the operating environment and a potential new constitution in the two-year outlook increase could pose further regulatory, expropriation, and tax risks for businesses.
-Homicide, theft, extortion, and kidnapping risks are already extremely high byglobal standards and continue rising.
+The military, which exercises direct influence over important sectors of the economy, is likely to support President Nicolás Maduro amid severe food shortages unless protests and unabated looting nationwide escalate beyond the capacity of security forces to contain them.
+Security forces are capable of containing protests before these become widespread and discontented Venezuelans are opting to migrate.
+The opposition is divided, demoralised, and demobilised following strong repression and claims of electoral fraud in the 20 May presidential election in which Maduro was re-elected until 2025.
+Price and foreign-exchange controls already impede the operating environment and a potential new constitution in the two-year outlook poses further regulatory, expropriation, and tax risksfor businesses.
+Homicide, theft, extortion, and kidnapping risks are already extremely high by global standards and continue rising.

 Large-scale terrorist incidents in Venezuela are unlikely despite the government claiming, often for political reasons, that there are opposition-leaning groups responsible for sabotaging strategic electricity and oil infrastructure.
 There are no known insurgent groups in Venezuela with the intention or capability to undertake large-scale terrorist attacks.
 State-owned assets face vandalism, arson attacks, and property damage risks, particularly in Caracas and urban centers nationwide.
-These risks will increase in the next year, driven by political polarisation and a rise in organised crime, but large-scale attacks are unlikely.
+These risks will increase in the next year, driven by confrontations between opposition and pro-government groups and a rise in organised crime.

-Venezuela is unlikely to be involved in a military conflict over the three-year outlook.
-The risk of military confrontations with Colombia significantly decreased after the 2010 election of Colombia's President Juan Manuel Santos.
+Although an all out war between Colombia and Venezuela is unlikely, strong rhetoric and complaints over increased migration from Venezuela and the presence of ELN insurgents operating in its territory tolerated by President Nicolás Maduro increases the risks of border closures and increased allocation of military troops to border areas.
 There is a low risk of conflict with neighbouring Guyana, with which there is a dispute over the sovereignty of the Essequibo region.
 Vessels operating in disputed areas, including mainly those in the disputed Essequibo region exploring for offshore oil, face the risk of detention by the Venezuelan Navy.

 Vaccinations required to enter the country